 A Ghost Road: San Juan Boulevard

-You will also note that there is neither a north/south nor an east/west arterial road through this rectangle.
-As residential development gradually climbed eastward up Samish Hill toward the city limit, it became apparent that both of these arterial roads would eventually be needed to meet the transportation needs of future development as it spread to the top ridge of Samish Hill.
+You will also note that there is neither a north/south nor an east/west thoroughfare through this rectangle.
+As residential development gradually climbed eastward up Samish Hill toward the city limit it became apparent that both of these thoroughfares would eventually be needed to meet the transportation needs of future development as it spread to the top ridge of Samish Hill.

 San Juan Boulevard was originally conceived to be an East-West connector between Yew Street and Samish Way.
-A portion of it running west from Yew Street through the southern edges of Whatcom Falls and Puget Neighborhoods was built some time ago.
-It dead-ends near the northeast corner of Samish Neighborhood near the new Beth Israel Synagogue.
-The other end of San Juan Boulevard was intended to connect to Elwood Avenue where it meets 40th Street.
+A portion of it running west from Yew Street through Whatcom Falls and Puget Neighborhoods was built some time ago.
+It dead-ends at the northeast corner of Samish Neighborhood near the Beth Israel Synagogue.
+The other end of San Juan Boulevard was to connect to Elwood Avenue where it meets 40th Street.
 This link, when constructed, would complete the east/west connector between Yew Street and Samish Way and service future development at the top of the hill.

 The connector has yet to be built.
-Various issues have delayed implementation of the plan.
-The terrain to be traversed is rough with steep slopes.
+Various issues have delayed implementation of the plans.
+The terrain is rough with steep slopes.
 Cost estimates rose steadily.
 Interest in development dropped sharply with the nationwide economic downturn in late 2008.
 With no viable source of public funding, little interest from local developers, and continuing escalation of cost estimates, the project to build the connector quietly disappeared from the city’s long-term transportation plans.
-However, the pre-requisite for the connector was never removed from the Comprehensive Plan.
+However, the pre-requisite for the connector was never removed from the Comp Plan.
 So, while there are no plans to build the road, its ghost remains as a prerequisite for development.

 With the recent recovery of the local real estate market, interest in development has grown.
 Current owners of land along the top of the ridge would like to begin building homes on their property.
-Standing in their way is the pre-requisite for construction of the San Juan Boulevard connector.
-Making the economics of housing development work with the addition of costs to build the connector will be difficult, maybe even prohibitive, so the developers are currently asking the city to delete the pre-requisite for the San Juan Boulevard connector.
+Standing in their way is the pre-requisite for San Juan Boulevard.
+Making the economics of housing development work with the addition of costs to build the connector will be difficult, maybe prohibitive, so they are currently asking the city to delete the prerequisite for the San Juan Boulevard connector.
 This would remove a roadblock to development and allow them to begin moving forward with their plans.